numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 arbitrary data.
 In practice, the vast majority of the Python numeric ecosystem has standardized on using ``*`` for elementwise multiplication, and deprecated the use of ``np.matrix``.
-Most 3rd-party libraries which receive a ``matrix`` as input will either error out, return incorrect results, or simply convert the input into a standard ``ndarray``, and return ``ndarray``s as well.
+Most 3rd-party libraries that receive a ``matrix`` as input will either error out, return incorrect results, or simply convert the input into a standard ``ndarray``, and return ``ndarray`` objects as well.
 The only reason ``np.matrix`` survives is because of strong arguments from some educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices; and this, as described above, causes its own problems.

 **Add a new ``@`` (or whatever) operator that has some other meaning